MicrosoftDocs/power-platform/power-virtual-agents/guidance/topic-authoring-best-practices.md

 > [!TIP]
 > If you call the same Power Automate cloud flows from multiple Power Virtual Agents topics with the same or similar before and after nodes, it's a good idea to group them in a dedicated topic.

 ## Avoid topic overlap

 ### Monitor and remove ambiguity between topics

-When topics are triggered with Natural Language Understanding, it's very important to avoid overlap issues.
-Overlap issues typically reflect through a large number of [Multiple Topics Matched](/power-virtual-agents/preview/authoring-system-topics#multiple-topics-matched) (a.k.a. *Did You Mean*).
+When topics are triggered with Natural Language Understanding, it's important to avoid overlap issues.
+Overlap issues typically reflect through a large number of [Multiple Topics Matched](/power-virtual-agents/preview/authoring-system-topics#multiple-topics-matched) (also known as _Did You Mean_).

 You can avoid these issues by reducing the overlap in intent meaning between the trigger phrases of different topics.

 > [!TIP]
 > For topics triggered with trigger phrases, you should:
+>
 > - Compare the trigger phrases across your topics and remove ambiguous pairs.
 > - Try to not use the same words in different topics trigger phrases.
 >
 > There are multiple ways to monitor topic overlap:
+>
 > - Analyze the user utterances that trigger a “Did You Mean” topic, as it’s a key > indicator that you have overlap
 > - Power Virtual Agents offers a [topic overlap detection](/power-virtual-agents/advanced-ai-features#topic-overlap-detection) feature, that lets bot authors discover overlapping topics to resolve accordingly (deleting/moving trigger phrases between topics).

 ### Create a disambiguation topic

 When multiple topics have trigger phrases that are too close, you can avoid topic overlap by creating a disambiguation topic.

 > [!TIP]
-> To continue on the previous example, to address with certainty scenarios such as "*unblock credit card*" or "*unblock debit card*", where users might just say "*unblock card*" and the Natural Language Understanding model doesn’t know what specific topic and process to trigger, you can call a generic `Card` disambiguation topic, use an entity slot filling question for `CardType`, and launch the appropriate topic accordingly.
+> To continue on the previous example, to address with certainty scenarios such as "_unblock credit card_" or "_unblock debit card_", where users might just say "_unblock card_" and the Natural Language Understanding model doesn’t know what specific topic and process to trigger, you can call a generic `Card` disambiguation topic, use an entity slot filling question for `CardType`, and launch the appropriate topic accordingly.

-## Leverage entities to reduce the number of topics
+## Use entities to reduce the number of topics

-You should avoid unnecessarily duplicating logic when it the variation could be stored in a variable.
-For example, instead of creating very similar topic, such as:
+You should avoid duplicating logic when the variation could be stored in a variable.
+For example, instead of creating similar topic, such as:

 - Order Pizzas
 - Order Burgers
 - Order Drinks

 You should create:

-- 1 topic for `Order`
+- One topic for `Order`
-- 1 entity for `FoodType`, with Pizzas/Burgers/Drinks as values.
+- One entity for `FoodType`, with Pizzas/Burgers/Drinks as values.

 > [!div class="nextstepaction"]
 > [Leverage the Fallback topic](fallback-topic.md)